makany-milan/makany-milan.github.io/_pages/about.md

 ## About Me

 I am a first year PhD student at the Erasmus School of University.
-I am primarily interted in labour economics.
+I am primarily interested in labour economics.
 The topics of my current projects are the science of science, gender and diversity, networks, and artificial intelligence.

 My advisors are Anne Boring and Josse Delfgaauw.